The Black Clover Season 4 anime will have Asta once again

 The first season adapted 75 chapters, while the second season increased the pacing slightly by adapting up through Chapter 159 of Volume 17.
 The action-filled Season 3 pumped up the pacing, adapting three to five chapters per episode.

-Considering that the third season is quickly catching up with the latest manga chapters and that Season 3 has been confirmed to have 51 episodes, it’s likely that Studio Pierrot will be forced to introduce a major filler arc.
+Considering that the third season was quickly catching up with the latest manga chapters and that Season 3 has been confirmed to have 51 episodes, Studio Pierrot was forced to introduce original content in addition to filler episodes.

 In the coming story arcs, Asta and the Black Bulls are exploring the Heart Kingdom.
 There, they hear about a threat pertaining to the Spade Kingdom, so everyone begins training for an upcoming battle for several months.

 In the manga, there is a time gap since the training is not depicted at all.
-Black Clover Episode 123 already started a multi-part filler arc and Black Clover Episode 130 and beyond introduced even more filler arcs that fleshed out the characters.
+Black Clover Episode 123 through 25 started a multi-part filler arc.
+Then Black Clover Episode 130, 132, 133, and 136 through 155 introduced Tabat’s anime canon arc that fleshed out the characters.

-Based on this analysis, the ending of the third season, Black Clover Episode 153, will likely find a stopping point in the story arc revolving around the Spade Kingdom fighting against the Clover and Heart Kingdoms’ alliance.
+The last manga canon episode was Episode 129.
+That should mean that when the Black Clover Season 4 begins adapting the manga again it should pick up the story again somewhere around Chapter 229.
+That means the anime canon arc will likely find a stopping point in the story arc revolving around the Spade Kingdom fighting against the Clover and Heart Kingdoms’ alliance.

-Even assuming many filler episodes, the bad news is that the Black Clover Season 4 anime will still not be too far ahead of the manga series.
+Even based on the many filler/anime canon episodes, the bad news is that when the Black Clover Season 4 release date comes the anime will only be around 40 chapters ahead of the manga series.
 The good news is that we can expect Black Clover Season 5, 6, 7, and beyond.

 Black Clover manga’s ending not coming any time soon